-Storage units are rented to customers pursuant to rental agreements which provide for monthly rental terms with non-refundable rental payments.
+Storage units are rented to customers pursuant to rental agreements which provide for 4-week or monthly rental terms with non-refundable rental payments.
 The rental agreements may be terminated by the customer without further obligation or cost upon vacating the storage unit.
 Revenue from rental agreements is recognized over the rental term pursuant to the rental agreement.
 Non-refundable customer deposits, which are received to hold a unit for rent at a future date, are deferred and recognized as revenue upon commencement of the rental agreement.
 Receipts of rental fees for future monthly periods are deferred and recognized as revenue when each respective monthly period commences.
 Provision is made for expected allowances as necessary.

 Revenue from the sale of merchandise, including locks, boxes, packing supplies and equipment, is recognized when the merchandise is delivered to the customer.
-Management fee revenue is recognized in accordance with the substance of the relevant agreement.
 Revenue from investments is recognized when earned.